Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 Sensing that he wouldn't touch her unless she asked for it, Rose rocked her hips against him again in a steady rhythm, murmuring in his ear, "Touch me."

-He complied at once, hands shooting up to her breasts and cupping them in his palms, slipping over her nipples and watching her to see her reaction.
-She sighed elaborately, arching her breasts into his hands and staring back at him through half-lidded eyes, only to see his face scrunch in pleasure.
+He complied at once, one hand shooting up to her right breast and cupping it in his palm, slipping over her nipple and watching her to see her reaction.
+She sighed, arching herself into his hand and staring back at him through half-lidded eyes, only to see his face scrunch in pleasure.
 Seeing such a haunted man get so wrapped up in arousal because of what she felt for him made a sear of heat flash straight down to her sex, and suddenly she needed to get his trousers off now.
 Her hands plunged down his chest to his jeans, undoing the buttons and the zip.
-Against her hands she could feel his erection straining against the denim and she whimpered, nearly shocked to feel actual evidence of his desire for her.
+She could feel his erection straining against the denim and she whimpered, shocked to feel actual evidence of his desire for her.

 Another groan erupted from him, this one dripping with need, and all thoughts in both of their minds of heading to a bedroom disappeared.
-She slipped her hands inside his pants and wrapped her hand around him, hearing him inhale sharply and shudder.
-He was rock hard, cool to the touch and simply perfect, and she grew wetter thinking about how he'd feel moving inside her.
-While stroking him she moved her free hand to her own jeans button, fumbling with the clasp until he stopped her by releasing her breast and grabbing her hand.
+She slipped her hand inside his pants and wrapped her fingers around him, hearing him inhale sharply, feeling him shudder.
+While stroking him she moved her free hand to her own jeans button, fumbling with the clasp; he stopped her by releasing her breast and grabbing her hand.
 The Doctor undid the buttons easily with the flick of his fingers and she shimmied her hips, trying to manoeuvre her jeans off of her.

 "Rose," the Doctor breathed, leaning in to nibble on her neck while rocking his hips into her hand.

-Both let out long, shuddering sighs of relief as he filled her, pausing for a moment simply to bask.
+Both let out long, shuddering sighs as he filled her, pausing for a moment simply to bask.
 It'd taken them the better part of a year, secret feelings and a considerable amount of pain to get to this moment and both Rose and the Doctor wanted to commit it to memory.
 When he began to move, Rose keened into his mouth, trying to rock her hips to bring him deeper.
-It was slow, sweet and sensual, mimicking the unsaid apologies both wanted to say and the saccharine affection they both felt.
-She moaned softly with each thrust, letting him hear her, trying once and for all to prove just how much she wanted this, wanted him.
-They watched each other, eyes glazing over every time he pushed back into her but never wavering, and Rose felt deliciously suffocated by the gorgeous blue.
+It was slow, sweet and sensual, mimicking the unsaid apologies both wanted to say.
+She moaned with each thrust, letting him hear her, trying once and for all to prove just how much she wanted this, wanted him.
+They watched each other, eyes glazing over every time he pushed back into her, and Rose felt deliciously suffocated by the gorgeous blue.
 One day she'd tell him just how much she adored his eyes, but for now she was having trouble forming coherent sentences besides 'fuck', 'yes' and 'Doctor'— his vocabulary was even smaller, consisting solely of 'Rose' muttered over and over like it was the holiest word in the universe.

 "Doctor," she gasped out when he slammed into her yet again.
 "Fuck, unh, Doctor…"